 If we go back where we came from and continue down from the monument to the Battle of Rande towards the Old Town, we’ll find the town hall tower.
 Right behind it, you’ll see the remains of the fortress of San Sebastián, the city’s other major defence construction along with the fort in O Castro.

-At the top of the mountain there are several cafes where you can relax while enjoying the views; the ideal place for a drink before lunch.
+At the top of the mountain there is one cafe where you can relax while enjoying the views; the ideal place for a drink before lunch.

 Distance: 1.5 miles.